-I stayed in a hostel, and with them I got a move-on place but soon after got assaulted by someone.
-I was put in a refuge because he threatened to throw acid over me, but I got chucked out because of my drink problems.
+I stayed in a hostel for a while, and managed to get a move-on place but soon after got assaulted by someone.
+He threatened to do it again so I was put in a refuge, but got chucked out because of my drink problems.

 It was then I moved out of the town I had been in since I was 10 years old.
 I had so many memories there that I needed a fresh start and moved to Ipswich Action Housing Group in 2016.
 The staff and my support worker there were great, but the place was a renowned crack house full of drugs and alcohol.
 I was drinking a lot there too and selling my body to fund it.
 When I look back, I feel like the alcohol helped me get through those days.

 After two years, I moved to Hope House just outside of Ipswich.
 It was a supported housing project in the countryside and was lovely.
 My support worker there was amazing, and after she had seen how much I enjoyed a project to restore an old greenhouse while at Hope House, and how it had helped me to not drink, she suggested I think about finding work.

 I was terrified at the thought of going out in the big wide world to look for a ‘normal’ job.
 I have a history of being bullied in workplace environments, as well as in social situations and within my family.
 I wasn’t sure I could cope and didn’t have the confidence; it was then that I found out about Emmaus.